rolandvans/msx_tape_in/README.md

 Both 1200 bps and 2400 bps are supported.
 This is still in an experimental state.
 At 1200 bps, recording is more reliable than at 2400 bps.

+Alternative tape input via small circuit with a dual opamp.
+This circuit amplifies the signal from the MSX, and abuses the second opamp as a comparator.